Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 It peacefully shared the space with the butterflies, grasshoppers and other insects.
 As the temperature dropped late in the November, one fine morning, it was gone.
 As loud as it was through the last few months, we kind of missed its chirp when we went outside.

 We spent a good amount of time observing and photographing some Sphinx moths this year.
 We saw three species of them – White-lined Sphinx, Rustic Sphinx and Titan Sphinx.
-They are often called hummingbird moths due to how they hover over the flowers while feeding.
+They are often called hummingbird moths because of how they hover over the flowers while feeding.
 Some of these moths are quite attractive!
 Although it’s quite easy to catch them in flight due to the hovering behavior, it can actually be tricky to freeze them in the best wing position to show the intricate detail of their upper wings.

 <img src="/assets/img/Blogs/2_Fall2021_part2/17.jpg" width="750px" class="center"/>
 *<span style="font-size: 0.75em;">White-lined Sphinx busy drinking nectar</span>*